One bottle = 100 sprays. Replace every toxic cleaner under your sink today. Free shipping, every order.

 research

-5 Hidden Toxins in Your 'Green' Cleaning Products
+Hidden Toxins in Cleaning Products: 5 to Avoid

-The 'natural' label hides what most brands won't say.
-Here are five chemicals you'll find in green-marketed cleaners — and what to look for instead.
+The natural label hides what brands wont say.
+Five chemicals found in green-marketed cleaners, why they matter, and what to look for instead.

 You did the responsible thing.
 You walked past the bleach.
 You ignored the bright-yellow Lemon Pledge.
-You picked up a bottle with a green leaf on the label and the word “natural” or “plant-derived” or “eco-friendly.”
+You picked up a bottle with a green leaf on the label and the word “natural” or “plant-derived.”

 1. Quaternary Ammonium Compounds (“Quats”)